Chief Financial Officer

 - Upon receipt of such risk assessment and any legal opinion considered necessary, the relevant delegated officer will decide whether the indemnity is low / medium risk or extreme / high risk and whether the contract should be executed on behalf of the University.

-- If the delegated officer determines that the indemnity is extreme / high risk, a risk mitigation strategy is to be prepared and forwarded to Audit and Risk Management Committee for consideration and recommendation to Council.
+- If the delegated officer determines that the indemnity is extreme / high risk, a risk mitigation strategy is to be prepared and forwarded to Risk and Audit Committee for consideration and recommendation to Council.

-- If the risk remains extreme / high following consideration of the risk mitigation strategy, Council will authorise the Vice-President (Resources) and Chief Financial Officer to seek the Treasurer's approval, as required under the SBFA Act.
+- If the risk remains extreme / high following consideration of the risk mitigation strategy, Council will authorise the Chief Financial Officer to seek the Treasurer's approval, as required under the SBFA Act.

 - Upon Treasurer's approval, the delegated officer may sign the contract on behalf of the University.